 If your plan is to stay in crypto, Bitpanda offers a simple Savings Plan which lets you

 Dollar Euro-cost average into Bitcoin and other cryptocurrencies over time in an effort to reduce the impact of volatility.
-You can set up a savings plan using debit card or SEPA Direct Debit, and Bitpanda will automatically make recurring buys on your behalf.
+You can set up a savings plan using a debit card or SEPA Direct Debit, and Bitpanda will automatically make recurring buys on your behalf.

 FTX: Best for derivatives and tokenised stocks